dsavell/docker-grav/README.md

 + CMS not usable behind reverse proxy.

 ## Changelog
++ **02/01/2018: ** The Release?
+        - Improved Code
+        - Updated GRAV
+        - Now using github API to pull latest release
 + **27/07/2017:** The Automated Release
 	- Updated tag "blog" to now use github API to download latest [Blog-Skeleton](http://demo.getgrav.org/blog-skeleton) zip file
 	- Improved code on all tags